IBC Charter

 Procedures:

-The administrative functions of the IBC will be handled by the Biosafety staff of the UMB Office of Environmental Health and Safety (EHS).
+The administrative functions of the IBC will be handled by the Biosafety staff of the UMB Department of Environmental Health and Safety (EHS).
 The following research conducted at or sponsored by UMB will be registered through EHS:

 • All recombinant or synthetic nucleic acid molecules work (see 1 below).